collocations.org

 1. group of people watching/listening to sth

-big, capacity, large, mass, packed, vast, wide
+big, capacity, large, mass, packed, vast

 The museum is trying to attract a wider audience.

-VERB + AUDIENCE
+VERB + audience

 address, perform to, play to